top of page

 REALITY:

 2. Though you may learn to strum a song or two alone, how fluidly are you really able to play, and how good do you truly sound?
-Are you looking for a polite pat on the back that says, “not bad, keep trying”, or do you prefer to play in a manner that instantly impresses the person listening to you?
+Are you looking for a polite pat on the back that says, “not bad, keep trying”, or do you prefer to play in a manner that genuinely impresses you, and the person listening to you?

 3. Very few beginners are aware that 85% of people who attempt to learn by themselves end up quitting guitar within 4 to 6 months due to frustration.
 To make matters worse, the 15% of people that continue trying to learn alone often end up developing poor technique that prevents them from reaching their full potential.